-- 9.01 Criteria to Qualify - 9.01.01 The statute recognizes only a "bona fide religious postsecondary educational institution" which is "exempt from property taxation under the laws of this state."
-Institutions of this type may only offer programs appropriate to a religious institution.9.01.02 To qualify as a "bona fide religious postsecondary institution," the seminary or religious training institution must: - A. Be a nonprofit institution owned, controlled, operated, maintained, or affiliated with a bona fide church or religious denomination, lawfully operating as a nonprofit religious corporation pursuant to Title 7 of the Colorado Revised Statutes. - B. Limit the educational programs to the principles of the church or denomination with which it is affiliated and grant degrees or diplomas only in areas of study that contain on their face, in the written description of the title of the degree or diploma being conferred, a reference to the theological or religious aspect of the degree's subject area. - C. Not offer or award degrees in any secular area of study or degrees appropriate only for academic institutions, such as, but not limited to, Bachelor of Arts or Bachelor of Science, Master of Arts or Master of Science, Doctor of Philosophy, or other degrees typically offered by academic institutions, regardless of curriculum or course content, unless the degree title includes the religious field of study (e.g., "Bachelor of Arts in Religious Studies"); or degrees associated with specific professional fields or endeavors not clearly and directly related to religious studies or occupations. - D. Require at least a high school diploma or its equivalent for admission into baccalaureate-level programs.
-For graduate programs, the admission criteria must be commensurate with graduate level institutions. - E. Not market, offer or grant degrees or diplomas which are represented as being linked to a church or denomination, but which actually are degrees in secular areas of study. - F. The religious training institution must have a governing board that possesses and exercises necessary legal power to establish and review basic policies that govern the institution.
-The board shall include among its members some who represent the public interest and are sufficiently autonomous from the administration of the institution.
-A list of members and a brief resume for reach shall be submitted to the Department.
+9.01 Criteria to Qualify

-G. Provide documentation of exemption from property taxation under state law and submit to the Department a copy of the certificate of this exemption for the school's site and facilities, verified by the Colorado Division of Property Taxation and a letter of determination signed by the Property Tax Administrator, Division of Property Taxation, Colorado Department of Local Affairs, stating that the institution is exempt from real and personal property taxation under state law.
-If the institution is domiciled in another state, the property taxation exemption documentation from that state is acceptable.
+9.01.01 The statute recognizes only a "bona fide religious postsecondary educational institution" which is "exempt from property taxation under the laws of this state."
+Institutions of this type may only offer programs appropriate to a religious institution.9.01.02 To qualify as a "bona fide religious postsecondary institution," the seminary or religious training institution must:

-H. Provide any additional evidence to substantiate that the institution is a bona fide religious institution, including: a statement of institutional mission clearly establishing the mission of the institution as solely religious, and curricula and degree, diploma, or certification programs that clearly support that singular mission; or evidence that the school holds at least pre-accreditation status with one of the following nationally recognized accrediting associations:
+- A. Be a nonprofit institution owned, controlled, operated, maintained, or affiliated with a bona fide church or religious denomination, lawfully operating as a nonprofit religious corporation pursuant to Title 7 of the Colorado Revised Statutes. - B. Limit the educational programs to the principles of the church or denomination with which it is affiliated and grant degrees or diplomas only in areas of study that contain on their face, in the written description of the title of the degree or diploma being conferred, a reference to the theological or religious aspect of the degree's subject area. - C. Not offer or award degrees in any secular area of study or degrees appropriate only for academic institutions, such as, but not limited to, Bachelor of Arts or Bachelor of Science, Master of Arts or Master of Science, Doctor of Philosophy, or other degrees typically offered by academic institutions, regardless of curriculum or course content, unless the degree title includes the religious field of study (e.g., "Bachelor of Arts in Religious Studies"); or degrees associated with specific professional fields or endeavors not clearly and directly related to religious studies or occupations. - D. Require at least a high school diploma or its equivalent for admission into baccalaureate-level programs.
+For graduate programs, the admission criteria must be commensurate with graduate level institutions. - E. Not market, offer or grant degrees or diplomas which are represented as being linked to a church or denomination, but which actually are degrees in secular areas of study. - F. Provide documentation of exemption from property taxation under state law and submit to the Department a copy of the certificate of this exemption for the school's site and facilities, verified by the Colorado Division of Property Taxation and a letter of determination signed by the Property Tax Administrator, Division of Property Taxation, Colorado Department of Local Affairs, stating that the institution is exempt from real and personal property taxation under state law.
+If the institution is domiciled in another state, the property taxation exemption documentation from that state is acceptable. - G. Provide any additional evidence to substantiate that the institution is a bona fide religious institution, including: a statement of institutional mission clearly establishing the mission of the institution as solely religious, and curricula and degree, diploma, or certification programs that clearly support that singular mission; or evidence that the school holds at least pre-accreditation status with one of the following nationally recognized accrediting associations: